getlantern/lantern-roadmap/items/_template.md

 This is a template for making a new roadmap item.
+Just copy and paste this to a new .md file in the same folder (items/) and then fill out the fields.
 If any fields do not feel relevant then just remove them.

+Be sure to update the main roadmap to link to your item.

 Changes to this template are welcome.

 ### Title of item